rvbug/notes/blog/2025-03-01/0-Introduction.md

 ## Large Language Models
 OpenAI has been at the forefront of developing sophisticated LLMs, often perceived as black boxes.
-1  Until DeepSeek's open-source release, that is.
+Until DeepSeek's open-source release, that is.
 Now, we have a unique opportunity to peek behind the curtain.
-In this series of articles, I have tried to delve into the inner workings of DeepSeek's LLMs, covering their architecture, optimization techniques.
+In this series of articles, I will delve into the inner workings of DeepSeek's LLMs, starting with the basics before moving on to more advanced topics, covering their architecture and optimization techniques.
 Here are some of my notes exploring their research papers.

 <!-- truncate -->
 ---